-We are wonderfully located for you to discover the Scottish Borders, North Northumberland as well as East Lothian and with Edinburgh being aproximately an hour away.
+We are wonderfully located for you to discover the Scottish Borders, North Northumberland as well as East Lothian and Edinburgh being approximately an hour away.

-The area has plenty to offer, including great local food and produce, restaurants, cafes, galleries, charming coastal towns and countryside villages as well as some truly beautiful beaches.
+The area has so much to offer, including great local food and produce, restaurants, cafes, galleries, charming coastal towns, and countryside villages as well as some truly beautiful beaches.

 The Borders are home to many events, two highlights locally being the Jim Clark rally and the Common Ridings.
-Held annually in May, the Jim Clark rally, the only UK mainland closed road rally, runs over three days.
-Jim Clark was raised on the neighbouring farm to ours, he is buried in Chirnside churchyard and in the local town of Duns, you can visit the museum dedicated to his achievements as world motor racing champion, where many of his trophies are displayed.
+Held annually in May, the Jim Clark Rally, the only UK mainland closed road rally, run over three days.
+Jim Clark was raised on the neighbouring farm to ours, he is buried in Chirnside churchyard, and in the local town of Duns, you can visit the museum dedicated to his achievements as a world motor racing champion, where many of his trophies are displayed.

-If it's outdoor adventure you seek, there's plenty to keep you busy.
-Beautiful walking can be had along the Berwickshire coastline (via the Berwickshire coastal path) and around surrounding countryside (Sir Walter Scott Way).
-Award winning beaches to enjoy like Coldingham Bay, other great beaches just a short drive away are Spittal, Cocklawburn and Goswick.
-Great mountain biking at GlentressForest and Innerliethen, Fishing on the river Tweed (the famous Salmon River), learning to surf at Coldingham Bay as well as horse riding, cycling, sailing and golf.
-Being close to the River Tweed, this is a great base for fishing parties, we can help you organise your guided fishing trips if required.
+If it's an outdoor adventure you seek, there's plenty to keep you busy.
+Beautiful walking can be had along the Berwickshire coastline (via the Berwickshire coastal path) and around the surrounding countryside (Sir Walter Scott Way).
+Award-winning beaches to enjoy like Coldingham Bay, other great beaches just a short drive away are Spittal, Cocklawburn, and Goswick.
+Great mountain biking at GlentressForest and Innerleithen, Fishing on the River Tweed (the famous Salmon River), learning to surf at Coldingham Bay as well as horse riding, cycling, sailing and golf.
+Being close to the River Tweed, this is a great base for fishing parties, we can help you organize your guided fishing trips if required.